Here are some helpful answers to commonly asked questions about our program:

 MITY accepts students on a rolling admission process, so once we receive all the information we will make a decision and notify families via email (if available) or by mail.
 If, after 3 or 4 weeks, we don’t have all the information necessary, we will notify families about the missing information to complete the process.

 About 200 students attend each MITY session.
 Approximately 60 of those students are residential and about 50 of them attend both sessions.

 Classes with one teacher have a maximum of 16 students.
 In some instances, a class will have two teachers and 20 students.

-The EYM programs runs from 8:30am to 4:00pm.
-After the first day, students should report directly to their classroom at 8:30am and are expected to be picked up immediately after the program concludes at 4:00pm.
-Should your schedule require that your son/daughter will need to arrive/depart at an alternate time, we suggest that your child use the Student Center to wait for their ride.
+The EYM program runs from 9:00 AM to 4:00 PM.
+After the first day, students should report directly to their classroom at 9:00 AM and are expected to be picked up immediately after the program concludes at 4:00 PM.
+Should your schedule require that your son/daughter will need to arrive/depart at an alternate time, we suggest that your child wait in the Student Center.
 Please note that after hours commuter students are not supervised by staff.
-Between classes students will have lunch and the opportunity to participate in several activities or to just relax.
+During the midday break, students will have lunch and the opportunity to participate in a variety of activities.
 During this time, students are expected to remain on campus or within one block of the campus where several coffee shops and restaurants are located.

 Yes, students will be asked to provide health information and details on specific needs.
 MITY will work to plan the necessary accommodations.